We've been kicking off the holiday season for 41 years (since 1986!) becoming a family favourite in Saskatoon and a seasonal tradition for so many.

 Our purpose is to engage the community in an event that celebrates the holiday season through special events, attractions and decorated displays while raising funds to support our beneficiary, Saskatoon City Hospital Foundation.

 We're a non-profit organization led by a volunteer board of directors.
-A core committee plans year-round while the event itself is powered by over 250 volunteers.
-Guy Paterson, Chair Ronna Hjertaas, CEO Mary-Lou Eastman, Vice Chair Kayla Kobiela, Secretary Raylene Kershaw, Operations Manager
+A core committee plans year-round while the event itself is powered by up to 250 volunteers.
+Board of Directors Ronna Hjertaas, Chair & CEO Perry Kjargaard, Vice Chair Mary-Lou Eastman, Secretary Kim Callbeck, Treasurer Kayla Gamola, Director Kayla Kobiela, Director Raylene Kershaw, Operations Manager

 History